tripasect/mpv-Subtitle-Definition/README.md

 - **mpv:** Ensure you have mpv installed on your system.
 If you don't, visit [mpv-player](https://github.com/mpv-player/mpv) for more information.
 - **Python 3.6+:** The Python script requires Python 3.6 or higher.
+- **OpenAI API:** You need generative AI.
+I use ChatGPT 4o mini but you can use your provider of choice with a bit of modification.

 # Installation